Structure Constants in equivariant oriented cohomology of flag varieties: Preliminary

 Let $G$ be a split semi-simple linear algebraic group with maximal torus $T$ and a Borel subgroup $B$.
 Let the associated root datum of $G$ be $\Sigma\hookrightarrow \La^\vee$, so $\La$ is the group of characters of $T$.

 Let $\hh$ be an oriented cohomology theory of Levine and Morel.
 Roughly speaking, it is a contravariant functor from the category of smooth projective varieties to the category of commutative rings such that there is a push-forward map for any proper map.
 The Chern classes of vector bundles are defined.
 Associated to $\hh$, there is a formal group law is $F$ defined over $R=\hh(\pt)$.
 That is, the first Chern class of line bundles over a smooth projective variety $X$ satisfies For example, $F_a$ (resp. $F_m$) is associated to the Chow group (or singular cohomology) (resp.
 K-theory).
+Both can be extended to the torus equivariant setting.
+We assume the equivariant cohomology theory $\hh_T$ is Chern-complete over the point for $T$, that is, the ring $\hh_T(\pt)$ is separated and complete with respect to the topology induced by the $\gamma$-filtration \cite[Definition 2.2]{CZZ3}.
+In particular, this includes the completed equivariant Chow ring, the completed equivariant K-theory and equivariant algebraic cobordism.

 Let $S$ be the formal group algebra defined in \cite{CPZ13}: